 NSAIDs are useful for nociceptive pain associated with tissue inflammation (e.g. arthritis).
-These drugs are usually contraindicated in patients with CKD who are not on dialysis due to the significant risk of causing deterioration in renal function.
-In patients with stable CKD stage 3 where there is a strong indication (e.g. severe arthritis) then a trial of NSAIDs with close monitoring of renal function may be appropriate.
+These drugs are usually contraindicated in patients with CKD 4-5 who are not on dialysis due to the significant risk of causing deterioration in renal function.
+In patients with stable CKD stage G3 where there is a strong indication (e.g. severe arthritis) then a trial of NSAIDs with close monitoring of renal function may be appropriate.
+In patients with CKD and preserved renal function (eGFR>60, CKD stage G1-2) short courses of NSAIDs are usually fine but care should be taken with long term use as there is a risk of progressive renal fibrosis.
 Ibuprofen 200 to 400mg TDS is a reasonable first line drug, with co-prescription of a proton-pump inhibitor where appropriate for gastric protection.
 NSAIDs may also be used in dialysis patients who are anuric (i.e. have no significant residual kidney function) although there is also an increased risk of gastrointestinal side effects.